njamesgeorge1223/UK-Food-Magazine-Restaurant-Analysis-using-MongoDB/Resources/README.md

-This folder includes the file, establishments.json, which is the input file for the IPython notebook, NoSQLSetup.ipynb.
+This folder contains the file, establishments.json, which is the input file for the IPython notebook, NoSQLSetup.ipynb.

 ----